+Services that are covered for you What you must pay when you get these services

+Outpatient diagnostic tests and therapeutic services and supplies

+Covered services include, but are not limited to:

+- X-rays

+- Radiation (radium and isotope) therapy including technician materials and supplies

+- Surgical supplies, such as dressings

+- Splints, casts and other devices used to reduce fractures and dislocations

+- Laboratory tests

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies You pay 20% of the total cost for Medicare covered: Diagnostic tests and procedures Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth Lab Services Diagnostic radiology services (including X- rays) Therapeutic radiology services pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests Blood and blood- related services Referral and prior authorization required.
-Tests on the direct referral form can be done without authorization.
+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used

+- Other outpatient diagnostic tests